 would add the following item to the index: "Grizzly, See Brown bear".

 Finally, an index entry can refer to a range of pages.
 Such index entries get included in the index like this: "Bears, 12-15".
-To make an index entry refer to a page range, you should first bookmark the corresponding pages in your document (select the required fragment in your document, then press ShiftAltB or click the button of the Insert toolbar ).
+To make an index entry refer to a page range, you should first bookmark the corresponding pages in your document (select the required fragment in your document, then press ShiftAltB or click the New bookmark button of the Insert toolbar ).
 Then you can check the "Page range" option in the "Mark Index Entry" dialog, and choose the corresponding bookmark from the "Bookmark" box.

 Normally the font format of page numbers in an index matches the font format of the corresponding "Index N" styles.
 But if you check the "Bold" and/or "Italic" options in the "Mark Index Entry" dialog, the corresponding item of the index would have the page number formatted in bold and/or italic irrespective of the font format of the "Index N" styles:

 If there is no selection in the document, clicking the "Mark" button creates a new index entry at the current cursor location in the document.
 If there is one or multiple fragments selected in the document, a new index entry gets inserted before each of the selected fragments.